Savina05/trillo-project/README.md

 This is a copycat challenge I did to improve my front-end coding skills.
+The goal of this challeng is to master flexbox.

 The original website is https://trillo.netlify.app/